What's it all about?

 More about me (The Mayan Flyer)

 As a Primary age pupil, I spent much of my time programming in Commodore and then BBC BASIC.
-After graduating Teacher Training College, I began teaching in
+After gaining my teaching qualification, I began teaching in

 a State Primary School, becoming IT coordinator after only a couple of years.
 I created a thin client network in my first post, utilising both Acorn and PC platforms, on a shoe-string budget.

-In my second post, I revived an ageing and unstable network, later transforming it into suite of 36 clients.
+In my second post, I revived an aging and unstable network, later transforming it into a suite of 36 clients.
 While this doesn't sound like much by today's standards, it was the largest single suite in the Local Authority at the time.

-I left State Education to work with Espresso Education
+I left State Education to work with Espresso Education, now Discovery Education

 as a Primary News and